Varied Carpet Beetles in Santa Fe and Albuquerque NM

-A catch-all term for beetles that belong to the Desmistidae family, carpet beetles are small insects that eat carpet and other natural fibers.
-Carpet beetles are typically oval in shape, and vary in the appearance of color, and can be solid black or variegated blends of orange and yellow.
-Carpet beetle larvae are usually the first to catch a homeowner’s eye, as they are frequently striped and are covered in bristles, causing them to appear as furry.
+The varied carpet beetle, which gets its name from the various colors on its back, is considered to be the most common carpet beetle in New Mexico.
+Carpet beetles are small insects that eat carpets and other natural fibers.
+Carpet beetle larvae are usually the first to catch a homeowner’s eye, as they are frequently striped and are covered in bristles, causing them to appear furry.
 As these larvae mature, they will shed their “shells,” which is another common way that carpet beetle infestations are identified.